Video purportedly showing North Korean troops at Russian military camp published on Ukrainian agency

 The footage was shared amid reports about Moscow’s plans to involve Pyongyang into a full-scale war with Ukraine in the coming month, and that around 10,000 North Korean soldiers are preparing to join the Russian Army, according to President Volodymyr Zelensky.

 Kyrylo Budanov, Ukraine’s chief of military intelligence, said that a first group of 2,600 troops will be deployed in Russia’s Kursk Oblast.
 This is where Ukraine began an incursion across the border in August and still controls significant territory.
-He said that approximately 11,000 North Korean soldiers are in Russia, and will be “ready for battle” in Ukraine by November 1.
+He said that approximately 11,000 North Korean soldiers are in Russia, and will be “ready for battle” in Ukraine by 1.

 The center did specify how the video was acquired, but added that it was “no older than 72 hours.”

-The independent could not the claims.
+The Kyiv independent could not verify the claims.

-Faced with the threat, he called on partners to increase military aid to Kyiv, lift a ban on strikes using long-range weapons supplied by the West on targets in Russia, and shoot down Russian missiles and drones over Ukraine.
+Faced with the threat, he called on partners to increase military aid to Kyiv, lift a ban on strikes using long-range weapons supplied by the West on targets in Russia, and shoot down Russian missiles and over Ukraine.

 Pat Ryder, Pentagon spokesperson, said on October 17 that “he can’t confirm if there are North Korean troops that have gone to Russia”, but added that “the will continue to monitor” the current situation.